QwenLM/Qwen2.5/docs/source/applications/LlamaIndex.rst

 --------------------------------------

 To implement RAG,
-we advise you to download Qwen1.5-Chat and install the LlamaIndex-related packages first.
+we advise you to install the LlamaIndex-related packages first.
-Qwen1.5-Chat supports conversations in multiple languages, including English and Chinese.
-We recommend using the ``bge-base-en-v1.5`` model to retrieve from English documents, and you can also download the ``bge-base-zh-v1.5`` model to retrieve from Chinese documents.
-You can also choose ``bge-large`` or ``bge-small`` as the embedding model depending on your computing resources.

 The following is a simple code snippet showing how to do this:

 .. code:: bash